 So define happiness you say.
 Ok, happiness, in this situation, could be a state where the enjoyment of an activity yields an output that is sustainable, be it contentment (as opposed to feeling stuffed) or energised (as opposed to feeling stimulated) or nourished (as opposed to feeling guilty).
 There is no doubt that to get to the point of knowing the difference requires some cleaning up of the system so you have a reference point.
 Once you feel good then it's easier to know when you don't.

 I sat with Dr Vasant Lad this last Summer in workshop and he had made a cute reference to eating ice cream.
 Of course someone piped up that ice was not nice and you should never eat ice cream.
 And his comment was precious - but in the middle of Summer it makes a Pitta person very happy when they eat ice cream.
-We were sitting in the 90's that week (mid to late 30's) In Albuqeruque and it was dry and hot and shit.
+We were sitting in the 90's that week (mid to late 30's) In Albuqeruque and it was dry and hot.
 And I ate ice cream.
 And I was happy.